-Around 73% of consumers are motivated by desire to save others from bad experiences.
+Around 73% of consumers are motivated by the desire to save others from bad experiences.

 We know that 97 percent of customers read reviews before making a purchase, and it seems these consumers know that too.
-They probably post the review or feedback with hopes of warning a potential customer who is researching your business.
+They probably post the review or feedback with the hope of warning a potential customer who is researching your business.

 Our tips: When a customer leaves public, negative feedback, you have to take action.